artefactual/atom-docs/user-manual/add-edit-content/rights.rst

    :width: 65%
    :alt: An image of searching for an accession

-3. When you have arrived at the record to which you wish to add rights, click on "Create new rights" in the :term:`button block`.
+3. When you have arrived at the record to which you wish to add rights, click on "More" in the :term:`button block` and click "Create new rights" from the dropup menu.
 The PREMIS rights entry form will appear.

 .. image:: images/rights-button-block.*
    :align: center